Last Updated on

 Need to make sure your glasses are clear of water spots or dust?
 A microfiber cloth is the tool that restaurants use to keep their glassware crystal clear.

 Next, you’ll want some assistance with your pours so there are no accidental dribbles of wine.
 For that, I strongly recommend wine discs.
 You’ve probably seen them if you’ve ever been to a wine tasting.
 They are the little silver spouts that are placed in the bottles to make sure no wine dribbles out.
+If you are looking for something heartier, you can use any number of wine aerators.

 Another great tool is the measured pourer.
 Depending on the size of your group and what you are pouring, one to two ounces is plenty for tastings.
 This makes sure you don’t over- or under- pour.
 You can get a three pack or a ten pack depending on how many wines you taste.